-The unmysterious Jenny practically pops a stitch in fact , Jenny’s main hue in this book is Steph’s favorite red.
-She has reason for her rage though, - nothing is going her way!
-Her guest who seemed wimpy is in fact feisty Rebecca whose main appeal was that she came with a Hunk-and-a-half cousin and fellow Waldenite Reggie ( whom everyone has their eye on ) but every time lunch comes around she blows off Jenny to sit with the sleepover friends ( minus Lauren who’s doomed to sit with the unfriendly Annette. ) And because Reggie is Pete’s guest – Where Pete goes Reggie goes!
+The unmysterious Jenny practically pops a stitch in fact, Jenny’s main hue in this book is Steph’s favorite red.
+She has reason for her rage though, nothing is going her way!
+Her guest, who seemed wimpy but is in fact feisty, Rebecca, whose main appeal was that she came with a Hunk-and-a-half cousin and fellow Waldenite Reggie (whom everyone has their eye on) blows off Jenny at lunch to sit with the sleepover friends (minus Lauren who’s doomed to sit with the unfriendly Annette.)
+And because Reggie is Pete’s guest – Where Pete goes Reggie goes!

 I could safely say that in series fiction this is as first – friends teaching someone their own age how to ride a bike.

-The great thing about the set up is in the cafeteria at school Annette humbly admits that Lauren is going to teach her how to ride , and if anyone has any tips ….it’s an opened ended gesture for help and friendship from girls she previously snubbed – but all agree they’d be glad to show up.
+The great thing about the set up is in the cafeteria at school Annette humbly admits that Lauren is going to teach her how to ride, and if anyone has any tips . . . it’s an opened ended invite for help and friendship from girls she previously snubbed – but all agree they’d be glad to show up.
 The next day armed with Cheez Doodles and soda the girls offer their advice – It’s as easy as falling off a log Stephanie soothes.
 Kate watching Annette turn white wryly comments – Not a great choice of words.

 Naturally the scene ends with Annette successfully careening down the street.